 Students in the 3+1 programs can major in one of six undergraduate programs (advertising and integrated communications; communications/media studies; film, television and media arts; graphic and interactive design; journalism; or public relations), and pursue master's degrees in journalism, sports journalism, public relations or interactive media.
 Students also enjoy flat tuition and fees for four years, and any academic scholarships they may have carry over from their third to their fourth (graduate) year.

-The accelerated four-year (3+1) BA or BFA/MS program is designed for outstanding School of Communications students — those who rank in the top 20 percent of their high school class and have a combined SAT score of 1200 (or ACT of 27).
+The accelerated Dual-Degree four-year BA or BFA/MS (3+1) program is designed for outstanding School of Communications students — those who rank in the top 20 percent of their high school class and have a combined SAT score of 1200 (or ACT of 27).
 Students are invited to the program as freshmen and complete the bachelor's degree at an accelerated pace (three years as opposed to the typical four).

 Program features include:

 - Flat tuition and fees for the entire 4 years, with academic scholarships carrying over from the third to the fourth (graduate) year

 - An optional Living-Learning Community cohort housing opportunity, including a dedicated resident assistant

 - An academic adviser who also serves as the director of the program within the school